UgoLomoio/gtex_visualizer/README.md

 # gtex_visualizer

-Dash app for GTex data visualization
+Dash app for GTex gene data visualization and analysis of the choosen protein PPI.

+Available at https://gtexvisualizer.herokuapp.com/  (Warning: work in progress)